DA0-DA0/dao-contracts/contracts/voting/private-voting/README.md

 1) Obfuscator approach: Anonymize all voters, but have the individual votes fully public.
 2) Homomorphically encrypt all votes, publicly sum them all, and have a trusted party decrypt the sum.
-    * Use (1) to publicly verify that no double voting occured
+    * Can combine with (1) to publicly verify that no double voting occured
-    * Trusted third party could be a threshold set
+    * Trusted party could be a threshold set

 This module implements (1), and leaves it to the future to progress on (2), as they generically compose.
 Ferveo ([paper](https://eprint.iacr.org/2022/898), [github](https://github.com/anoma/ferveo)) could likely be adapted to work to make (2) work in the threshold setting.
 (Would need to mildly adapt the encryption scheme to be homomorphic).